Teatro San Cassiano: The construction of the theatre in 1637: birth of the world's first public opera house

 Archive documents refer with some continuity to the use of the Teatro San Cassiano for theatrical performances throughout the 1610s.
 In 1629 and 1633, two fires destroyed the theatre.
 No known archival documents mention the theatre in the two years 1634–1635.

 In 1636, the Tron brothers (Ettore and Francesco, of the ‘branch’ of the San Benetto family) appear to have communicated to the authorities their intention to open a “Theatre for music”, thus clarifying from the outset its function as an opera house.
 This, in itself, marks a critical turning point in the history of opera: a theatre built specifically to stage music.

 This is revealed in a document dated 2 May 1636, reportedly uncovered by Remo Giazotto in the late 1960s but no longer traceable since at least the mid-1970s:

-It must be noted that no image of the theatre of 1637 is extant today: neither of the outside nor of the inside.
+No image of the theatre of 1637 is extant today: neither of the outside nor of the inside.
 What is well known is that the Teatro San Cassiano was inaugurated in 1637 with the performance of L’Andromeda by Francesco Manelli (music) and Benedetto Ferrari (libretto).
 The dedication, dated 6 May 1637, specifies that the opera “had been reborn on stage two months ago”.

 The historical significance of this event is incalculable, as is the commercial practice established of purchasing of an entrance ticket by each spectator; a concept destined for global diffusion, but which occurs here as public opera for the first time.
 Indeed, the Teatro San Cassiano can, therefore, be seen as the economic-architectonic prototype of the Italian opera house destined to enjoy enormous fortune over the following centuries.